 Other important facets of a healthy lifestyle are:

 Cigarette smoking is the leading avoidable cause of death in the United States.
 It's also the most important modifiable cause of premature death.

 What people with diabetes should know about smoking

 Even for people who don't have diabetes, smoking has serious health implications.
 Smoking can:

 Smokers are 30% to 40% more likely than nonsmokers to develop diabetes.
 If you have diabetes, smoking is even worse because you're:

 - More likely to get nerve damage and kidney disease

-- Three times more likely than nonsmokers to die of cardiovascular disease
+- Three times more likely than nonsmokers to die prematurely of heart disease or stroke

 - More likely to raise your blood sugar level — making it harder to control your diabetes

 Learn how to deal with urges and get resources to kick the habit.